logigearcorp/srs-gondola-website/pages/FreeTrial.md

 * Send this email to the registered email address:

   ```
-  Title: Thank You for Requesting Gondola Essential
+  Title: Thank You for Requesting Gondola Free-Trial

   Content:
   Hi [Name],
-  We have received your request to download Gondola Essential for free.
+  We have received your request to try out Gondola for free.
 Our Customer Support team will respond to you as soon as possible.
 Stay tuned.
   Thanks.
   Best regards,
   Gondola Team